 5. What is a data ingestion example?

 A data ingestion example is a process by which data is collected, organized, and stored in a manner that allows for easy access.
-The most common way to ingest data is through databases, which are structured to hold large amounts of information and can be accessed by multiple users at once.
+The most common way to ingest data is through databases, which are structured to hold large amounts of information and can be accessed by multiple users simultaneously.

 6. What is API data ingestion?

+API data ingestion is collecting and storing data from different sources.
 It uses an API to access a database, website, or another resource.
 The data is then stored in a database for future use.

 Data Science & Business Analytics Courses Duration and Fees